-The journal is happy to accept submissions of papers that have been loaded onto preprint servers or personal websites, presented at conferences, or disseminated through other informal communication channels.
-These formats are not considered prior publications, although the authors must have retained the copyright.
-Authors are encouraged to create a link from any prior posting of their paper to the final published version journaling Glossa, if possible.
+The journal is happy to accept submissions of papers that have been uploaded onto preprint servers or personal websites, presented at conferences, or disseminated through other informal communication channels.
+As long as they have not been peer-reviewed, and the authors have retained copyright, these formats are not considered prior publications.
+Authors are encouraged to create a link from any prior posting of their paper to the final published version in Glossa, if possible.

 Reviewers are asked to send in their reviews four weeks after accepting the invitation, but this is negotiable.
 They are invited to use a review form to evaluate the paper, but using this form is not compulsory.
 Reviewers are gently and regularly reminded of their invitations to review and the due dates for their reviews.